 Because the Wadden Sea provides a wide range of functions for fish, Wadden Tools Swimway takes the life-cycle approach as its starting point.
 Fish make use of the Wadden Sea during certain periods of their life, but many species also spend part of their life elsewhere.
 In order to determine which measures can strengthen the function of the Wadden Sea for different fish species, we first need to know in what phase potential bottlenecks occur.
 Similar to birds – of which some species breed in the Wadden Sea area, while others spend the winter there or fatten up for their journey en route to their breeding areas – different species of fish visit the Wadden Sea at different times of the year for different purposes.
 For instance, plaice, sole and herring use the Wadden Sea as a nursery in spring and summer.
 Sea bass, mullet and dab come to forage, some in the warm months and others when it is cold.
 Other species such as flounder, hooknose and bullrout stay all year round.
-Potential bottlenecks driving populations may occur in processes that affect settlement, survival or growth.
+Potential bottlenecks may occur in processes that affect settlement, survival or growth of populations.

 The Flyway example